-Pneumococcal disease is one of the leading causes of serious illness among Australian children under two years of age and in older adults.
+Pneumococcal disease is one of the leading causes of serious illness and death among Australian children under two years of age and in adults over 85 of age.

-Pneumococcal disease can cause a number of different illnesses ranging from pneumonia (infection of the lungs) to meningitis (infection of the lining of the brain) and infections of the blood and bone.
+Pneumococcal disease is a range of illnesses that are due to infection with Streptococcus pneumoniae bacteria.
+It can cause a number of different illnesses and affect various parts of the body, ranging from pneumonia (infection of the lungs) to meningitis (infection of the lining of the brain) and infections of the blood and bone.

 Key disease information

 Pneumococcal bacteria are carried in the nose and throat of healthy adults and children.
 It can be passed from one person to another through sneezing and coughing.
 Many people (including children) become carriers of the bacteria at some time or other, but not all will become sick.